We are Trillium, offering Planning, Investing & Financial Advice

 1. Contributions to pension reduces income tax bill.

 2. For a 35 year old self-employed person with 50k per annum net relevant earnings and not contributing to any pension plan – Their maximum pension contribution is at 20%*, which is €10,000 for that tax year.
 The actual contribution would be €6,000 after tax relief if you are at the 40% marginal tax rate or €8,000 if you are at the 20% marginal tax rate.
 Pension contributions are still subject to USC and PRSI.
+Figures are correct as of 6 May 2025 and are subject to change.

 3. Growth in a pension grow tax free.